 Selecting Site and Soil

-Before planting tomato outside, dig into soil one foot deep and mix in best compost and well-decomposed manure to prepare your bed.
+Before planting tomato outside, dig into soil one foot deep and mix in the best compost and well-decomposed manure to prepare your bed.
 When you want to use pots and grow bags (if your garden site is rooftop or balcony) outside, it is recommended to use poultry and cow dung manner with supplementary liquid feed in the best garden soil.

 Select a site where the plants get 5-6 hours of sunlight a day when you live in the northern part.
 In the southern region, your planting site should be a shaded spot in the afternoon after the ruthless heat of noon.